Lisp (programming language): List structure of program code; exploitation by macros and compilers

 A fundamental distinction between Lisp and other languages is that in Lisp, the textual representation of a program is simply a human-readable description of the same internal data structures (linked lists, symbols, number, characters, etc.) as would be used by the underlying Lisp system.

-Lisp uses this to implement a very powerful macro system.
+Lisp uses this to implement a macro system.
 Like other macro languages such as the one defined by the C preprocessor (the macro preprocessor for the C, Objective-C and C++ programming languages), a macro returns code that can then be compiled.
 However, unlike C preprocessor macros, the macros are Lisp functions and so can exploit the full power of Lisp.

 Further, because Lisp code has the same structure as lists, macros can be built with any of the list-processing functions in the language.
 In short, anything that Lisp can do to a data structure, Lisp macros can do to code.
 In contrast, in most other languages, the parser's output is purely internal to the language implementation and cannot be manipulated by the programmer.

 This feature makes it easy to develop efficient languages within languages.
 For example, the Common Lisp Object System can be implemented cleanly as a language extension using macros.
 This means that if an application needs a different inheritance mechanism, it can use a different object system.
 This is in stark contrast to most other languages; for example, Java does not support multiple inheritance and there is no reasonable way to add it.

 In simplistic Lisp implementations, this list structure is directly interpreted to run the program; a function is literally a piece of list structure which is traversed by the interpreter in executing it.
 However, most substantial Lisp systems also include a compiler.
 The compiler translates list structure into machine code or bytecode for execution.
 This code can run as fast as code compiled in conventional languages such as C.

 Macros expand before the compilation step, and thus offer some interesting options.
 If a program needs a precomputed table, then a macro might create the table at compile time, so the compiler need only output the table and need not call code to create the table at run time.
 Some Lisp implementations even have a mechanism, eval-when, that allows code to be present during compile time (when a macro would need it), but not present in the emitted module.